Does a turkey stall when smoking? The correct answer

 The majority of low-quality smokers have inaccurate built-in thermometers.

-So, even if your temperature is increasing, the thermometer will display an inaccurate reading .
+So, even if your temperature increases, the thermometer will display an inaccurate reading.

-you also need to make sure that you are inserting probe in the thickest part of turkey.
+You also need to insert a probe in the thickest part of the turkey.

-So it is better to consider checking your thermometer for accuracy from time to time.
+So, it is better to consider checking your thermometer for accuracy occasionally.

-It is one of the most common reasons turkey stall when smoking .
+It is one of the most common reasons turkey stalls when smoking.

-An inaccurate thermometer may display the same reading for an extended period of time, leading you to believe that the turkey is stalling.
+An inaccurate thermometer may display the same reading for an extended period, leading you to believe that the turkey is stalling.

-So before tweaking anything else, make sure to check your thermometer for accuracy.
+So, before tweaking anything else, check your thermometer for accuracy.

 The best way to check for thermometer accuracy is to insert it into boiling water and check its reading.

-If the thermometer is faulty or inaccurate, then you should consider calibrating it or upgrading to a good quality thermometer.
+If the thermometer is faulty or inaccurate, you should consider calibrating it or upgrading to a good-quality thermometer.

-it can affect the process whether you are smoking a 8 pound or 24 pound turkey. so make sure to calibrate it and insert it in the thickest part like legs or breast side to get the accurate reading.
+It can affect the process whether you are smoking an 8-pound or 24-pound turkey.
+So calibrate it and insert it in the thickest part, like the legs or breast side to get an accurate reading.

 #4:Spritzing

-Spritzing meat is a really effective way to avoid the meat drying out and also helps in absorption of smoke flavor.
+Spritzing meat is an effective way to avoid the meat drying out and also helps in the absorption of smoke flavor.

-But in the case of turkey, the smoking process usually lasts for only a few hours, so spritzing is not really needed except if you do it for increasing smoke flavor.
+But in the case of turkey, the smoking process usually lasts for only a few hours, so spritzing is not needed except if you do it for increased smoke flavor.

 So a better way to avoid this is to not spritz the spatchcock turkey breast at all.

-But if turkey starts to dry up or you want to spritz turkey to enhance flavor, then make sure to spritz it just a little bit.
+But if turkey starts to dry up or you want to spritz turkey to enhance flavor, then make sure to spritz it just a little.

 #5:Inaccurate probe insertion